Blue Castle Project

 The Blue Castle Project is a proposed nuclear power plant near Green River, Utah, United States.
-Projected for completion in 2030, it will have two 1500 megawatt reactors.
+Originally projected for completion in 2030, it would have two 1500 megawatt reactors.
 It was originally proposed in 2007 by Transition Power Development, which became Blue Castle Holdings (BCH) in 2009.
+With no updates on the Blue Castle Holdings website since 2019, the project seems to be on hold.

 After winning a three-year legal battle over water rights, Blue Castle began reviewing construction companies to work on building the plant.
 The project is projected to cost up to $20 billion, though BCH projected only $13.4 billion as of January 2017.
 The plant is expected to produce up to 4000 short term jobs during construction and about 1000 long term jobs in the Green River area.

 Public reaction has varied since the project was originally proposed.
 There are several local and national environmental groups who oppose the project.

 History

 Initial project

 A project to build a $3-billion nuclear plant in eastern Utah was initially proposed in 2007 by Transition Power Development (TPD).
 TPD planned to have a minimum of two 1500 megawatt reactors active when the plant went live, though the proposed site could support three reactors.
 The plant is projected to "increase Utah's electrical capacity by approximately 50 percent".
 The plant was proposed in part to support a projected 2016 need for power from Rocky Mountain Power, the main supplier of electrical power to the state of Utah.
 Jon Huntsman Jr., the governor of Utah at that time, stated that he was opposed to any plan for a plant that did not include onsite spent fuel reprocessing.
 At the time of the proposal, TPD had obtained rights to about half of the water needed to run the proposed two reactors.

 As part of the process, TPD started the process to lease 30,000 acre-ft from the Kane County Water Conservancy District in 2009 to supply some of the water needed for operating the plant.
 The project is projected to require about 55,000 acre.ft of water to operate the proposed two reactors.
 Officials from Utah and TPD met in 2009 with both Secretary of Energy Steven Chu and Secretary of the Interior Ken Salazar regarding the fast-tracking of new nuclear programs in the western United States.